Identifier First Authentication

-Google was the first major website that adopted this flow.
-When you authenticate to Google websites, you enter your email first, click Next, and then enter your password.
+Identifier First login flows prompt users for their identifier and authentication method in two separate steps.
+For example, when you authenticate to Google websites, you enter your email first, click Next, and then enter your password.

-After entering an email, Auth0 will recognize if the domain matches one from a registered Enterprise Connection, and redirect to the enterprise identity provider’s login page.
+When a user enters their email, Auth0 will check if the domain matches one from a registered Enterprise Connection.
+If there's a match, Auth0 redirects the user to the enterprise identity provider’s login page.
+If the domain doesn't match, the user is prompted to enter their password.
 This is also known as Home Realm Discovery (HRD).

 You can define Identity Provider domains for Home Realm Discovery on the Login Experience tab for each Enterprise Connection.
 Each connection can have a maximum of 1000 domains.
 If you need more, please contact support.

 On this tab you can also choose to display a button in the login page, in addition or instead of using the Identity Provider domains.

 You can configure the domains for each Enterprise Connection in the IdP Domains field: